Tribal Rain

 Tribal Rain is a Nepali acoustic experimental band from Sikkim, India.
 The band released their first album—Roka Yo Samay in 2017.
 Bhanai, Chinta and Narisawna are some of their popular songs.

 Formation and debut album

-The band was formed in 2013 by Rahul Rai, Kenneth Adhikari, Prawes Lama and Sushant Ghatani.
-Rai was the lead vocalist and guitarist.
-Lama, Ghatani and Adhikari played guitar, cajon and keyboard respectively.
+The band was formed in 2013 by Rahul Rai, Kenneth Adhikari, Prawes Lama, and Sushant Ghatani.
+Rai served as the lead vocalist and guitarist, while Lama played the guitar, Ghatani the cajón, and Adhikari the keyboard.

-They initially released a single titled—Chinta, which was followed by two other singles Bhanai and Narisawna.
-They then released an album titled—Roka Yo Samay in 2017, consisting of 11 tracks.
+They initially released a single titled Chinta, which was followed by two other singles Bhanai and Narisawna.
+In 2017 they released an album titled Roka Yo Samay, consisting of 11 tracks.